Grief and Vengeance: Otherworldly Tales

 J-Horror classics are set to freak you out in this free film festival

 Does the eerie stillness of kabuki theatre give you the willies?
-Still find long black hair triggering years after seeing The Ring?
+Do you still find long black hair triggering years after seeing The Ring?
 Then we have a free film series that's bound to be your cup of green tea.

-Japanese Film Festival is joining forces with the Art Gallery of NSW to present a season of classic Japanese horror movies spanning the 1940s to the 1980s.
-The free screenings are an adjunct to the ticketed Japanese Film Festival and offer a window into some of the best horror films ever made, covering themes of revenge, haunting and damnation. folklore
+Japanese Film Festival is presenting a season of classic Japanese horror movies spanning the 1950s and 1960s.
+The free screenings at the Astor are an adjunct to the ticketed Japanese Film Festival and offer a window into some of the best horror films ever made, covering themes of revenge, haunting, and folklore and damnation.

 The Bride from Hades (1968)